 5. Watch For Signs Of Tension

 When putting any animals together, watch for signs of tension or distress.
 If the dog starts to growl or curl their lip, these could be tell-tale signs that they are not happy.
-There are other signs as well that might indicate this same mood, so be aware in the event the animals need to be separated quickly.
+There are other signs that might indicate this same mood, so be aware that the animals need to be separated quickly in the event.

 6. Match Energies